mrtoy-me/esphome-tas58xx/README.md

 All Numbers configured in Homeassistant are saved every minute and restored at next reboot.

-## EQ Presets
+## EQ Presets Select
-Provides 21 possible Frequency Cutoff selections for left and right channels of Flat, Low Frequency 50Hz to 150Hz and High Frequency 50Hz to 150Hz
+EQ Presets Select provides 21 possible Frequency Cutoff selections for left and right channels of Flat, Low Frequency 50Hz to 150Hz and High Frequency 50Hz to 150Hz

 An example configuration of EQ Presets adds to the typical select configuration as follows: